erinesco/wetransfer-erinesco/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.

-Note: I'm not using this for the code reviewer, but leaving it here as an option.